Serving the Community for 150 Years and Counting

 began to take form and, shortly thereafter, the stamp of official approval was

 awarded in the form of a post office.
-Location of this institution was at Lost Prairie,
+The location of this institution was at Lost

 Railroads were quick to see the possibilities of this vast new territory and, in the